mlatu-lang/mlatu/README.md

 The source is based with gratitude off of [the source of Kitten][Kitten GitHub] by Jon Purdy.

+Mlatu is licensed under the Peace Public License v0.0+ available [here](LICENSE.md).
+The canonical version is located at https://github.com/brightly-salty/peace-license

 [Kitten GitHub]: https://github.com/evincarofautumn/kitten

 [Kitten Site]: https://kittenlang.org/